sematext/docs/docs/logs/reports-and-components.md

 The set of icons in the logs search and report menu let you:

-- **Add Alert** - Every query can be use as **alert query**.
-The ability to save alerts is part of the essential tools for searching, correlating and investigating logs data.
+- **Add Alert** - Every query can be use as an **alert query**.
+The ability to save alerts is part of the essential tools for searching, correlating and investigating logs data..
-Each alert query is visible in Alert Rules list.
+Each alert query is visible in the Alert Rules list.

 - **Email Report** - There are E-mail and Subscription types available with time, frequency, and time range defined so your team can get automatated reports about your logs and system health.